emichael72/build_script/README.md

 7. **Inline Doxygen:** Some may consider it a nice-to-have feature, while others, like myself, view it as an absolute necessity.

+8. **OpenAI Integration:** added an option retrive insights from OpenAI whne we hit an error.

 ## Usage.